For the first time since 1964-65, the home side participate in the derby with an advantage in the standings

 - The Frogs were undefeated in their first nine league matches, before losing to Osasuna in their 10th match.

 - Last season, the club did not manage to beat their opponents on Saturday, tying 0-0 in the Mestalla, while falling at home 1-0 after a late winner by Juan Mata.

-- Valencia is in fourth place in the league and is on a three-game winning streak.
+- Valencia are in fourth place in the league and are on a three-game winning streak.